-- using the rates available on ird.govt.nz (search keywords: overseas currency) - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.
+- using the rates available on ird.govt.nz/managing-my-tax - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.

-Include any overseas income and credits which you received from a partnership, Look-through company (LTC), estate or trust here.
+Include any overseas income and credits which you received from a partnership, look-through company (LTC), estate or trust here.